YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A larger extraction can mean more total donor trauma, especially if the grafts were taken aggressively or from a concentrated area.
 That point does not mean every large case will have severe pain.
 It means the donor plan matters.

-When a clinic pushes a very high number, the patient should ask how the donor area was measured and how extraction was distributed.
+When a clinic pushes a very high number, ask how the donor area was measured and how extraction was distributed.
 The question of pain and graft count after a hair transplant is not only about the number itself.
 It is also about technique, punch handling, surgical pacing, and donor protection.

 If pain is severe after a high graft number, I pay attention to the extraction pattern, swelling, bruising, and whether there are signs of overharvesting or skin irritation.